Hydra-Chain/hydragon-nodee/README.md

 ### Download Node code distribution

 To begin your journey as a validator, you'll first need to obtain the software for your node.
-We currently support only Linux environments, and you can choose between two options:
+We currently support only Linux environments, and you can choose between three options:

 - #### Executable